Camp Hovey

 It is part of an area containing many installations known as the "Casey Enclave".
 Camp Hovey, together with other U.S. Army camps north of Seoul, was scheduled for closure in the 2019 time frame, with units moving to Camp Humphreys.

+Camp Hovey did not close down and is now the home of the Army's Rotational Stryker Brigade's Headquarters.